Rethinking Environment: The Environmental Humanities and the Ecological Transformation of Society

 Climate catastrophe, the sixth great extinction and other massive environmental changes are overwhelmingly the result of human activity.
-Already societies all around the world feel their effects.
-Simultaneously, human activity may also be key for positive change.
-Inter- and transdisciplinary in scope and method, the Environmental Humanities help to “rethink environment” both on a local, and culturally specific, but also global scale to build a more sustainable relationship with our planet.
+Societies worldwide are already impacted by their effects.
+However, human activity may also be key for positive change.
+Inter- and transdisciplinary in scope and method, the Environmental Humanities help to “rethink environment” on a local, and culturally specific level, but also on global scale to build a more sustainable relationship with our planet.

 The International Doctorate Program at a glance